kurtlieber/vivaldi-customizations/README.md

   -M <value>   Use this vivaldi profile as the master profile (overrides $master_profile in script)

   -v           Be verbose

+  -e           Export Preferences from either $master_profile or -M <value> and save that to a file locally.

+  -i           Import Preferences from a local file

+  -d           turns on debugging (must be using development branch code for this to work)
 ```
 vsp will pull the key value for the selected Preferences from the master profile,
 as defined by -M <path> or by $master_profile in the script itself.